uktrade/tidy-json-to-csv/README.md

 Converts a subset of JSON to a set of tidy CSVs.
 Supports both streaming processing of input JSON and output of CSV, and so suitable for large files in memory constrained environments.

 Denormalised input JSON is assumed, and the output is normalised.
 If a nested object has an `id` field, it is assumed to be the primary key of a top-level table.
 All objects that have a nested object or array _must_ have an `id` field that serves as its primary key in the final output.
+If present, `id` must be the _first_ key in a map.
+All arrays must be arrays of objects rather than primitives.

 Although _mostly_ streaming, to support denormalised input JSON and to avoid repeating the same rows in normalised CSVs, an internal record of output IDs is maintained during processing.